warehouse-pg/whpg-docs/docs/docs/7x/analytics/madlib.md

 To install MADlib on WarehousePG, you first install a compatible WarehousePG MADlib package and then install the MADlib function libraries on all databases that will use MADlib.

-The [gppkg](../utility_guide/ref/gppkg.html) utility installs WarehousePG extensions, along with any dependencies, on all hosts across a cluster.
-It also automatically installs extensions on new hosts in the case of system expansion segment recovery.

 If you have GPUs installed on some or across all hosts in the cluster, then the segments residing on those hosts can benefit from GPU acceleration.
 GPUs and deep learning libraries such as Keras, TensorFlow, cudNN, and CUDA are managed separately from MADlib.
 For more information see the [MADlib wiki instructions for deep learning](https://cwiki.apache.org/confluence/display/MADLIB/Deep+Learning) and the [MADlib user documentation for deep learning](http://madlib.apache.org/docs/latest/group__grp__dl.html) .